 Lighting: Like most of the entry-level 125cc bikes, The Honda CB125R also features a full LED headlamps.
 The headlamp is round-shaped and gives it a little retro feel.
 The tail-lamps, as well as the turn indicators, are also full-LED units.
 It also has a LED daytime running lamp (DRL).

 Instrument Console: The Honda CB125R has a fully-digital LCD instrument console like the bigger Honda CB250R.
 LCD console display all the important metrics like speedometer, tachometer, fuel gauge, time, trip meter and odometer.
 The newer model has been updated with a gear position indicator.
 The instrument panel is well laid out and it is easy to read.

-Misc Features: The CB125R comes with split seat that look sporty.
-The seat is comfortable and the sculpted shape provide good grip to the rider.
+Misc Features: The CB125R comes with a split seat that looks sporty.
+The seat is comfortable and the sculpted shape provide a good grip to the rider.
 The switchgears are well laid and are of good quality.
-One thing that might bother you is that the horn switch is placed over the turn-indicators which is a little weird.
+One thing that might bother you is that the horn switch is placed over the turn indicators which is a little weird.